oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 #### Changing the domain configuration overrides

-With operator version 3.0.0, changes to domain configuration overrides can be applied dynamically or as part of a rolling restart.
-Previously, any change to configuration overrides required a full domain restart.
+Beginning with operator version 3.0.0, many changes to domain configuration overrides can be applied dynamically or as part of a rolling restart.
+Previously, any changes to the configuration overrides required a full domain shutdown and restart.
 Changes to configuration overrides include:

 * Changing the Domain YAML file's `configuration.overridesConfigMap` to point to a different ConfigMap